arnavsshah/Student-System/README.md

 - for adding hostel data to the database
 `npm run create_hostel`

+- for adding event data to the database
+`npm run create_event`

 -run the commands in given order(it may take a few minutes)